mobizt/FirebaseJson/README.md

 */

 //To set array to the above JSON using FirebaseJson directly
-//Set (add) array indexes 0,1,2,5,7 under temp1, the original value will be replaced with new one. json.set("temp1/[0]", 47);
+//Set (add) array indexes 0, 1, 2, 5, and 7 under temp1, the original value will be replaced with new one. json.set("temp1/[0]", 47);
 json.set("temp1/[1]", 28);
 json.set("temp1/[2]", 34);